pmikus/.github/.github/actions/gerrit-env-vars-restore/README.md

 This action requires:

-1. A previous job that created and uploaded a `vpp-gerrit-vars` artifact
+1. A previous job that created and uploaded a `fdio-gerrit-vars` artifact
 2. The workflow must be triggered by a `workflow_run` event
 3. Access to `secrets.GITHUB_TOKEN` which must be passed as the `GITHUB_TOKEN` input